Locating and Editing Factual Associations in GPT: Causal Tracing

-We conduct the causal trace experiment using on GPT-J (6B), adjusting the injected noise to $\nu = 0.025$ to match embedding magnitudes, and otherwise with exactly the same settings as on GPT-2 XL.
-Results are shown in \reffig{apd-causaltrace-gptj}.
-GPT-J differs from GPT-2 because it has fewer layers (28 layers instead of 48), and a slightly different residual structure across layers.
-Nevertheless, the causal traces look similar, with an early site with causal states concentrated at the last token of the subject, a dominant role for MLP states at that site.
+We conduct the causal trace experiment using on GPT-NeoX (20 billion parameters) as well as GPT-J (6 billion parameters).
+For GPT-NeoX we adjust the injected noise to $\nu = 0.03$ and in GPT-J we use $\nu = 0.025$ to match embedding magnitudes.
+We use the same factual prompts as GPT-2 XL, eliminating cases where the larger models would have predicted a different word for the object.
+Results are shown in \reffig{apd-causaltrace-gptj-neo}.
+GPT-NeoX and GPT-J differ from GPT-2 because they have has fewer layers (44 and 28 layers instead of 48), and a slightly different residual structure across layers.
+Nevertheless, the causal traces look similar, with an early site with causal states concentrated at the last token of the subject, a large role for MLP states at that site.
 Again, attention dominates at the last token before prediction.

 There are some differences compared to GPT-2.
-The importance of attention at the first layers of the last subject token is more apparent in GPT-J compared to GPT-2.
-This concentration of attention at the beginning may be due to fewer layers in GPT-J: attending to the subject name must be done in a concentrated way at just a layer or two, because there are not enough layers to spread out that computation in the shallower model.
-The similarity between the GPT-J and GPT-2 XL trace helps us to understand why ROME continues to work well with GPT-J.
+The importance of attention at the first layers of the last subject token is more apparent in GPT-Neo and GPT-J compared to GPT-2, suggesting that the attention parameters may be playing a larger role in storing factual associations.
+This concentration of attention at the beginning may also be due to fewer layers in the Eleuther models: attending to the subject name must be done in a concentrated way at just a layer or two, because there are not enough layers to spread out that computation in the shallower model.
+The similarity between the GPT-NeoX and GPT-J and GPT-2 XL traces helps us to understand why ROME continues to work well with higher-parameter models, as seen on our experiments in altering parameters of GPT-J.

+To examine effects over a wide range of scales, we also compare causal traces for smaller models GPT-2 Medium and GPT-2 Large.
+These smaller models are compared to NeoX-20B in \reffig{apd-ct-line-plot-sizes}.
+We find that across sizes and architectural variations, early-site MLP modules continue to have high indirect causal effects at the last subject token, although the layers where effects peak are different from one model to another.